 Year 2 Demonstrate their Dinosaur Drawing Skills

-Another day and another school visit, this time to Rode Heath Primary School in Cheshire.
+Another day and another school visit for Everything Dinosaur, this time to Rode Heath Primary School in Cheshire.
 The year two children under the tutelage of Mrs Woollam the class teacher, have been studying dinosaurs this term.
 There was lots of artwork on display including a very colourful wall mural showing, in the foreground, a bright orange Tyrannosaurus rex chomping on a bone.